ariejan/firefly/README.md

       # Make sure to install the do_mysql gem:
       #    sudo gem install do_mysql
       # set :database,    "mysql://root@localhost/firefly"

+      # Set the number of recent urls to show in the overview.
+      # Defaults to 25
+      # set :recent_urls, 10

+      # Set the tweet template.
+      # The tag %short_url% will be replaced with the actual url.
+      #
+      # Default: Check this out: %short_url%
+      # set :tweet,       "I loved this: %short_url% - Go check it out now!"
     end

     run app